What It Is

 Try Next

-If you enjoy tea-based drinks, try a chai latte for warm spices instead of earthy notes.
+If you enjoy tea-based drinks, try a chai latte for warm spices instead of vegetal notes.
 If you're curious about espresso drinks, a latte offers a similar creamy texture with coffee instead of tea.